flexcompute/Flow360PythonClient/README.md

 ## FAQ.

 ### How do I download or view a finished case result?
-To download the surface data (surface distributions and slies):
+To download the surface data (surface distributions and slices):
 ```
 >>>flow360client.case.DownloadSurfaceResults('<case_id>', '/tmp/surfaces.tar.gz')
 ```